THFC is a group of specialist, not-for-profit finance companies which lend exclusively to UK Registered Providers of social housing.

 Each Board committee has specific written terms of reference which are approved annually by the Board and committee.
 Committee chairs report orally on the proceedings of their committees at the next following Board meeting and the minutes of all committee meetings are included in papers distributed to Board members in advance of the next Board meeting.

 The Board and committees meet at regular intervals to cover all on-going business and ad hoc meetings are convened as necessary.

-The Nominations Committee meets as required to consider potential nominees to the Board, both executive and non-exeutive independent Directors.
-When required by the Board the Nominations Committee evaluates the balance of skills, experience, independence and knowledge on the Board and, in the light of this evaluation, prepares a description of the role and capabilities required for a particular appointment.
-The members of the Nominations Committee are Will Perry (Chair), Gill Payne, Peter Impey and Shirley Smith.
+The Committee meets as required to consider potential nominees to the Board, both executive and non-executive independent Directors.
+On an annual basis the Committee evaluates the balance of skills, experience, independence and knowledge on the Board and uses this evaluation to prepare a description of the role and capabilities required for a particular Board appointment.